 10 Signs Your Partner Will Be Loyal To You, Even If They Have A History Of Infidelity

-1They're Honest About What Happened In The Past
+1. They're Honest About What Happened In The Past

 While you two don't need to discuss everything that happened before your relationship began, it is a good sign if your partner is willing to talk about their past, and wants to be honest about any mistakes they've made.

-2They've Figured Out The Root Cause
+2. They've Figured Out The Root Cause

-"Perhaps the affair happened because they were feeling more like roommates than partners," says Herring.
+"Perhaps the affair happened because they were feeling more like roommates than partners," Herring says.
 "And now they are making sure to keep the romance and connection alive in this relationship.
 Or maybe drinking was a trigger and they've decided to get help.
 Or perhaps they've noticed they have a pattern of cheating and now they're in therapy to figure it out.
 No matter what the root cause, you want to see that they are addressing the issue so it doesn't happen again."

-3They Can Talk About It In An Articulate Way
+3. They Can Talk About It In An Articulate Way

-4They're Down To Go To Therapy
+4. They're Down To Go To Therapy

 If they haven't gotten to the root cause, are they down to go to therapy?
 If so, that's a great sign.
 As marriage therapist Courtney Watson, LMFT tells Bustle, a willingness to go to therapy — either individually or as a couple —shows they're ready to address the underlying issues that led to an affair.
 And that they're committed to having a healthy relationship, and helping you to feel secure going forward.

-5They Really Want To Be Better This Time Around
+5. They Really Want To Be Better This Time Around

-6They Don't Blame Anyone Else
+6. They Don't Blame Anyone Else

-Madden explains there's a big difference between those two narratives.
+As Madden says, there's a big difference between those two narratives.
 "One is someone who continues to blame others, so when you fail in the relationship — which we all do at some point — this person feels entitled to get it elsewhere," Madden says.
 "The other is someone who made a poor decision that they didn’t fully understand the pain and devastation they would cause their partner, and also the toll it would take on their own personal character."
 If your partner has the latter perspective, there's a good chance they won't cheat again.

-7They're Incredibly Open And Honest
+7. They're Incredibly Open And Honest

 "A partner who has nothing to hide, hides nothing.
-You ask they tell," says Klapow.
+You ask, they tell," Klapow says.
 "A partner who proactively communicates to you about their concerns with the relationship, what they like and don’t like, and what they want to work on is a partner who is telling you what they need and how the relationship can get better."

-8They Aren't Afraid To Have Tough Convos
+8. They Aren't Afraid To Have Tough Convos

 It's all about "openness and rigorous honesty," clinical sexologist Dr. Stacy Friedman, DHS tells Bustle.
 "Not just being honest about little things but all things — even if it may be hurtful."

-9They're OK With Being Vulnerable
+9. They're OK With Being Vulnerable

 An affair is more likely to sound appealing to a partner who feels unheard or misunderstood.
 So if you two can foster a situation where it feels OK to share feelings, and you both trust each other with those feelings, Klapow says cheating is less likely to happen.

-10They're Actively Working On Your Relationship
+10. They're Actively Working On Your Relationship